speedment/speedment-doc/pages/predicate.md

         (`sakila`.`film`.`rating`  = ?
 COLLATE utf8_bin)), values:[120, PG-13]
 ```

 As for the `and()` method, there is an equivalent way of expressing compositions with `or()`.
-Here is an example of how streams can be concatenated whereby we obtain the same functionality as above:
+Here is an example of how streams can be concatenated to obtain the same functionality as above:
 ``` java
     StreamComposition.concatAndAutoClose(
         films.stream().filter(Film.LENGTH.greaterThan(120)),